getstackfax/stackfax/README.md

 - A homepage copy draft
 - A simple project control panel
 - A brand assets tracker

-This is the first public foundation for turning Stackfax into a report engine, stack checker, hardware verdict tool, and Ai stack comparison standard.
+This is the first public foundation for turning Stackfax into a report engine, stack checker, hardware verdict tool, OpenClaw setup checker, and Ai stack comparison standard.